Heroes new logo

 Sources: All About Vision, Also, Screen Time Labs, and UNICEF

-Since kids at this age range are on the verge of puberty, they begin exploring things on their own.
+Since kids in this age range are on the verge of puberty, they begin exploring things on their own.

 Hence, stricter parental guidance is advised to make sure they view only what is suitable for them and follow the recommended amount of screen time.